Agarciafernandez/MTT/readme.txt

 [16] Á. F. García-Fernández and W. Yi, "Continuous-Discrete Multiple Target Tracking With Out-of-Sequence Measurements," in IEEE Transactions on Signal Processing, vol. 69, pp. 4699-4709, 2021

+[17] Á. F. García-Fernández and L. Svensson, "Tracking Multiple Spawning Targets Using Poisson Multi-Bernoulli Mixtures on Sets of Tree Trajectories," in IEEE Transactions on Signal Processing, vol. 70, pp. 1987-1999, 2022.